 Under the VCS Program, projects are issued unique carbon credits known as Verified Carbon Units or VCUs.
 Each VCU represents a reduction or removal of one tonne of carbon dioxide equivalent (CO2e) achieved by a project.
-VCUs are characterized by a number of quality assurance principles which are confirmed through the project validation and verification process.
+VCUs are characterized by a number of quality assurance principles which are confirmed through the project validation and verification process and Verra’s review and approval.
 VCUs are ultimately purchased and retired by an end user as a means of offsetting their emissions.
 All VCU issuance and retirement records are publicly available on the Verra Registry.

 VCUs are issued to registry account holders listed on the Verra Registry.
 Registry account holders are companies or organizations which are interested in holding and transacting VCUs, and are typically project developers, carbon credit brokers, or other entities involved in carbon markets.
 Registry account holders must pass strict “Know-Your-Customer” background checks prior to opening an account.
 Individuals may not open a registry account, and registry account holders are not authorized to hold VCUs on behalf of individuals – see below* for more information.